 Tip 5: Find affordable Audiobooks

 Many people consider an Audible subscription and audiobooks in general quite expensive.
-If you feel that you spend a lot of money on an audiobook and then don’t fully enjoy it, you will likely force yourself to finish it anyway because you spend so much money on it.
-Or you push off continuing with it, and instead don’t listen to audiobooks at all.
+If you spent a lot of money on an audiobook and then don’t fully enjoy it, you will likely force yourself to finish it anyway.
+Or you push off continuing with it and instead don’t listen to audiobooks at all.

 Either way, if listening to audiobooks doesn’t yet come easily to you, you will be much better off in a situation where you can try out different audiobooks without having to worry too much about the bottom line and without a bad conscience if you don’t finish one and instead pick up another.

 There are many audiobook subscriptions that work like Netflix.
-You pay a monthly fee and in turn, you can listen to as many books as you want.
+You pay a monthly fee, and, in turn, you can listen to as many books as you want.
 The best option, if it’s available to you, is a library card that works with Hoopla for digital audiobooks.
-Alternatives are Audible Plus, Kindle Unlimited, Audiobooks.com Clubs, or Scribd.
+Alternatives are Audible Plus, Kindle Unlimited, or Audiobooks.com Clubs.

 Tip 6: Explore a Variety of Audiobooks

-Try out different narrators, narration forms, short audiobooks, nonfiction, fiction, and see what is most easy for you to focus on.
+Try out different narrators, narration forms, short audiobooks, nonfiction, fiction, and see what is easiest for you to concentrate on.
 Then take it from there!